Tonyp85-25/DentalOffice/README.md

 ## TODO
-    ### Disagreements with the trainer
+### Disagreements with the instructor
 - remove logic from constructors and put them in static factory method (and make private the concerned constructors)
 - replace most of mock objects by stubs

 ### Additional features
  - integration tests (test containers?)